On the stability and spectral properties of the two-dimensional Brown-Ravenhall operator with a short-range potential: Boundedness from below and all that

 \subsection{Preamble: reduction of spinors}

-The first step in order to prove the Theorems \ref{MainResult} and \ref{Positivo} is a reduction of spinors.
+The first step in order to prove the boundedness from below of the Brown-Ravenhall operator with $K_0$-potential is a reduction of spinors.
 We will follow the same strategy as Zelati-Nolasco~\cite{ZeNo}: we now introduce the {\em Foldy-Wouthuysen transformation} (FW), given by a unitary transformation $U_{\rm FW}$ which transforms the free Dirac operator into the diagonal form (see details in \cite[the case in $d=1+2$]{Binegar} and \cite[the case in $d=1+3$]{Thaller})

-where $H=\sqrt{-\hbar^2 c^2\,\Delta+m^2 c^4}$ is the so-called quasi-relativistic operator (the relativistic (free) hamiltonian operator).
+where $\boldsymbol{\cal H}_0 \overset{\rm def.}{=}\sqrt{-\hbar^2 c^2\,\Delta+m^2 c^4}$ is the so-called quasi-relativistic operator (the relativistic (free) hamiltonian operator).
 This operator has been extensively studied for a long time (we refer to~\cite{Weder1,Weder2,Herbst,DaubLieb,Daub,Nard,Umeda,Raynal}).